Yarroudh/ZRect3D/README.md

   zrect buildings.city.json pointcloud.las
 ```

 This corrects the buildings height using the default configuration.
-The output consists of two files, the first one is named <code>output.city.json</code> which contains a copy of the input CityJSON file data with corrected building heights for LoD2.2 city objects, and the second one is <code>heights.json</code> which contains the height differences for all the buildings in the 3D city model.
+The output consists of two files, the first one is named <code>output.city.json</code> which contains a copy of the input CityJSON file data with corrected heights for LoD2.2 building, and the second one is <code>heights.json</code> which contains the height differences for all the buildings in the 3D city model.

 ### Using Options